Is the current coronavirus crisis affecting your motivation?

 These are just some of the techniques I have begun to employ to lessen my negative reactions to the ongoing crisis and to increase my motivation to try to keep life as normal as possible.
 These strategies will not work for everyone but what I offer are those things that have worked for me and have helped me keep motivated to some extent rather than having to face the prospect of looking back in the future to wasted, unproductive days.

 One interesting tip for a photography related project during lock-down was to ‘give some love’ to the thousands and thousands of photographs sitting on our computers (well, maybe hundreds in my case!).
 So, I had a look back through my old folders, pulled out a few images that I had rejected first time round and gave them a bit of a makeover in Lightroom.
+I also took an interest in exploring black and white photography, which I really enjoyed and have since followed up with an online course from Dublin Photography School.

 A podcaster that I admire recently suggested that we should ask ourselves at the end of the day, ‘what gave me energy today?’ and look on the answer as something we should be doing more of!